MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 When the "=" is omitted, the `value` is interpreted as empty.

-Arbitrary keys can be represented using the unknown-key format "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
+Arbitrary keys can be represented using the unknown-key presentation format "keyNNNNN" where NNNNN is the numeric value of the key type without leading zeros.
 A SvcParam in this form SHALL be parsed as specified above, and